(Currently Under Review)

-Harry Guntrip turned to psychotherapy out of personal need.
+The Trust was formed by Murray Leishman, a Church of Scotland minister who became a psychoanalytic psychotherapist.
+The Trust was named to honour Harry Guntrip (1901-1975), a Leeds Congregational minister who was a psychoanaytic psychotherapist with an international reputation.
+He himself had turned to psychotherapy out of personal need.
 That started off a lifelong search for a deeper understanding of the way in which children develop, or fail to develop into integrated adults.
-He saw that just as religious ministry needs a dynamic psychology to guide it, so scientific psychotherapy needs what is basically a religious faith in the value and significance of every human being to sustain its endeavour
+He saw that just as religious ministry needs a dynamic psychology to guide it, so scientific psychotherapy needs what is basically a religious faith in the value and significance of every human being to sustain its endeavour.

-The Trust has been a pioneer in Scotland and Northern England, both in modelling an attitude of care and support and in providing a service through the Scottish Institute of Human Relations.
+The Trust has been a pioneer in Scotland and Northern England, in modelling an attitude of care and support.
+In the early years, the Trust was enabled through its close relationship with the former Scottish Institute of Human Relations.
+Since the closure of the Institute in 2012, the Guntrip Trust has continued the same ethos of psychoanalytically informed psychological support for those working in religious life.

-In recent years, the Churches in Scotland are recognizing just how important it is to fund such works themselves, a development to which the Trust feels it can take some credit.
-The Trust will continue to provide its own services as long as funds hold out because we are convinced of the importance of the work.
-We have been most grateful to all who, over a quarter century have
+Increasingly, the churches in Scotland have recognised the importance of funding such provision themselves, a development for which the Trust feels it can take some credit.
+Nonetheless, it will continue to provide its own services as long as funds are available, convinced of the importance of this work.

-You can donate to the Guntrip Trust either by sending a cheque to:
+We continue to be grateful to all who have supported the work of the Trust since its inception.
+You can donate to The Guntrip Trust either through Paypal or by sending a cheque to:

 The Revd Kenneth Owens